AstroBarker/heimdall/README.md

 # TODO:

-* Implement optional arguement to functions - "remove units"
+* NMay need a new "composite type" for holding data that is unit - aware?
- * May need a new "composite type" for holding data that is unit - aware?
+* Need more sophisticated load system
- * Have to modify FORTRAN routines to accept unitless inputs
+  * Wrap thornado-AMReX python loader with a function for Julia
 * Implement Multi-D stuff and things